BA (Hons) Photography

 The emphasis of this photography degree is practice, but it also contains theoretical elements that provide context.
-The practical teaching is delivered through a combination of workshops, lectures and tutorials, with screenings, gallery visits, field trips and other events.
-You will usually develop your practical work individually, but will occasionally work in groups.
+The practical teaching is delivered through a combination of workshops, lectures, seminars and tutorials, with screenings, gallery visits, field trips, live projects, guest talks and other events to further enhance and enrich your experience.
+You will predominantly develop your practical work individually but will occasionally work in small groups.

-You will have guidance on assignments but will also be expected to work in a self-directed way, especially in your final year Major Project that concludes with a public exhibition.
-Most theory modules have seminar sessions as well as lectures.
+You will have guidance and support with all assignments but will also be expected to work in a self-directed way managing your time carefully, especially in your final year which will conclude with the publishing of a significant body of work and/or portfolio.

 We take pride in our links with industry, and provide numerous opportunities for our students to work with creative professionals through live projects.

 The BA (Hons) Photography course is taught by a dedicated team of tutors – many of who are accomplished photographers, film makers and writers on photography who will help you develop your vision to the best possible outcome.
 We also invite people from the photographic industry to come to talk to you as part of a lively visiting lecture programme.

 - Gawain Barnard - Technical Instructor